Earn a Graduate Degree in Homeland Security - Intelligence and Geospatial Analysis Option

-The best geospatial intelligence (GEOINT) resource is an educated analyst.
-The GEOINT option within the intercollege Master of Professional Studies (iMPS) in Homeland Security, offered in partnership with Penn State College of Earth and Mineral Sciences' Online Geospatial Education, is designed to increase the skills and knowledge of the analyst to produce accurate intelligence to help save lives, improve government, and assist businesses.
-Geospatial intelligence is applied in such law enforcement, homeland security, emergency management, and business applications as:
+The best intelligence resource is an educated analyst.
+The Geospatial Intelligence Option within the Master of Professional Studies (MPS) in Homeland Security, offered in partnership with Penn State College of Earth and Mineral Sciences' Online Geospatial Education, is designed to increase the skills and knowledge of the analyst to produce accurate intelligence to help save lives, improve government, and assist businesses.
+Intelligence is applied in such law enforcement, homeland security, emergency management, and business applications as:

 - investigating organized crime and serial criminal activity

 - detecting and assessing threats from criminal and terrorist groups

 - preparing for and responding to emergencies and disasters

 - gaining a geographic advantage over an adversary